-Before being able to use a customized Pattern in your model, you must first import the Pattern XML file into the ModelPatterns directory in the Enterprise Architect install path; it is then available from the Resources window and optionally from the Toolbox.
+Before being able to use a customized Pattern in your model, you must first import the Pattern XML file into the ModelPatterns directory in the Enterprise Architect install path; it is then available from the 'Resources' tab of the Browser window and optionally from the Toolbox.

-Use one of the methods outlined here to display the Resources window.
+Use one of the methods outlined here to display the 'Resources' tab of the Browser window.

-Within the Resources window, right-click on 'Model Patterns | Import Model Pattern'.
+Within the 'Resources' tab of the Browser window, right-click on 'Model Patterns | Import Model Pattern'.